Jonkeria

 Jonkeria is an extinct genus of dinocephalians.
-Species were very large and omnivorous (although there is some dispute to this, e.g. Colbert 1969 p.
-136), from the Tapinocephalus Assemblage Zone, Lower Beaufort Group, of the South African Karoo.
+Jonkeria was a large and omnivorous animal, from the Tapinocephalus Assemblage Zone, Lower Beaufort Group, of the South African Karoo.

 Description

 The overall length was 3.5 m or more (up to 4 or 5 m), the skull about 55 cm long.

 The skull is nearly twice as long as wide, and the snout is elongated and provided with sharp incisors and large canines.
 The cheek teeth were small.
 The body is robustly built, and the limbs stout.
-According to Boonstra 1969 p.
-38, Jonkeria cannot be distinguished from its relative Titanosuchus on cranial grounds, but only in limb length; Jonkeria having short and squat limbs, and Titanosuchus long ones.
+Jonkeria cannot be distinguished from its relative Titanosuchus on cranial grounds, but only in limb length; Jonkeria having short and squat limbs, and Titanosuchus long ones.

+The limb and rib bones of Jonkeria display thickened bone walls and infilling of the medullary cavity with bone tissue.
+This is similar to the bone structure of the modern hippopotamus and the extinct aquatic reptile Claudiosaurus, and implies that, like them, Jonkeria was semiaquatic.
+The long rostrum of Jonkeria was well-innervated and sensitive, possibly to detect changes in pressure underwater.
+Young Jonkeria individuals grew rapidly, similarly to endothermic animals, whereas adults experienced cyclical growth rates.

-Evidence of femoral osteomyelitis has been described in a fossilised specimen of J. parva.
+Evidence of femoral osteomyelitis has been described in a fossilised specimen of Jonkeria.
 The authors attributed the cause of the pathology, characterised by bony spicules growing perpendicular to nonpathological fibrolamellar bone tissue, to a bacterial infection resulting from an attack by a predator, as evidenced by puncture marks on the femur.